RobDavenport/Game-Design/CCG/Universe & Lore.md

 ---

-## **Entropy — Decay & Change**
+## **Entropy — The Primal Tide of Change**

 **World-Facing:**
-Entropy is the fundamental law that all things eventually decline.
-Its wielders harness this inevitability to survive, redirect, or accelerate change for strategic benefit.
-Practitioners may slow decay, accelerate transformation, or exploit breakdowns to gain advantage.
-Entropy is neither good nor evil; it is the pragmatic recognition that all systems wear down, and that timely disruption can be powerful.
+Entropy is the universe’s relentless pulse: everything unravels, corrodes, and transforms.
+It is neither good nor evil — it simply **is**.
+Its wielders — scavengers, alchemists, and daring engineers — learn to **ride this tide**, using inevitable collapse to create opportunity, trigger innovation, or redirect energy.
+In magepunk cities, decaying engines, unstable biotech, and crumbling towers are not just hazards but **resources to be harnessed**.
+To master Entropy is to respect the primal force of change, and to use what would otherwise be loss to gain temporary advantage, create space, or spark new possibilities.

 **Mechanics:**

-- **Primary:** Resource disruption — remove energy, impair devices, or temporarily limit opponent actions.
+- **Primary:** Inevitable decay — natural, ongoing degradation of units, devices, or resources.

-- **Secondary:** Transformation — convert one resource or unit into another, or repurpose existing elements for new benefit.
+- **Secondary:** Harnessing collapse — gain immediate benefit or trigger effects from events that others might see as destructive.

-- **Tertiary:** Delayed effects — abilities that build over time, escalating impact as the board evolves.
+- **Tertiary:** Transformative chaos — the destabilized battlefield creates new opportunities, rewarding timing, foresight, and creative exploitation.

 ---